-We want to feel like we make a difference
+- We want to feel like we make a differenc

 Valued – provide feedback – we all want to know how we are doing at some stage.
 Forward positive customer feedback to team-members and try and met 1:1 with team-members at least once a quarter.

 Make a difference – what is the purpose of the business, why are we here, do we believe in what we provide??
 Align the team with this purpose and celebrate when you achieve this purpose – daily, weekly, monthly – even just a verbal acknowledgement means a lot.